 All of us lead a very demanding life.
 With responsibilities, running errands, and commuting, it makes you feel a bit frazzled and overwhelmed.
 When your nervous system is in overdrive, and you feel anxious and fearful or angry, it’s your body’s way of telling that you are under stress.

-Today we all are constantly running in the emergency mode.
+Today we all are constantly running in emergency mode.
 And our body and mind pay the price for it.
 Acidity and inflammation in any of the body parts is a common sign of stress.
-Whenever your body detects a threat or a high level of demand, it starts sending a distress signal.
-Sometimes this stress helps you to defend yourself and make you work better.
+Whenever your body detects a threat or a high demand level, it starts sending a distress signal.
+Sometimes this stress helps you to defend yourself and make your work better.
 But not always!

 When the level of stress increases, our body starts showing signs.
-Long term sustained stress leads to depression, heart attack, premature aging and sometimes affect our relationships too.
+Long-term sustained stress leads to depression, heart attack, premature aging, and sometimes affects our relationships too.
 There are broadly three reasons for stress:-

 15 ways to beat stress and stay healthy

 Eating the right things at the right time helps to manage stress.
 Due to our emotions, sometimes we eat less or more.
 We need to curb emotional eating to beat the stress.
 Avoid fried food and aerated drinks, sugary, and others pick me up snacks; rather, consciously choose to intake fruits and vegetables.

 At times eating fish also helps to manage the stress level of the body.
 Clean proteins, fruits, and vegetables help regulate the stress-causing hormone in the body.

 Start with your physical space and then move to your mind.
 Clean out all the extra junk that you have been accumulating over time.